monkey-projects/website/docs/content/home.md

 look more and more like a coding experiment gone wrong.
 Our philosophy is: **for coding, use a programming language**!
 And our language of choice is [Clojure](https://clojure.org).
 Why Clojure?
 Well, you can read [all about that here](why-clojure/).

+This opens up a lot of possibilities.
+For example, you can write [unit tests](tests) to verify your build script or create [custom conditions](conditions) to support your complex workflows.

+*MonkeyCI* also allows you to [run your builds locally](local-builds), for those one-off scenario's that you don't want to use build credits for, or to do some local fine-tuning that unit tests cannot capture.

 ## Getting Started